gonodono/glancet/README.md

-`AdapterView`s don't work reliably in `AndroidRemoteViews` due to a bug in `RemoteViews` that causes `setRemoteAdapter` to fail on nested instances in certain setups.
+`AdapterView`s don't work reliably in `AndroidRemoteViews` due to a bug in `RemoteViews` that causes `setRemoteAdapter` to fail on nested instances in certain host setups.
 This can be avoided by simply moving the `setRemoteAdapter` call to the parent `RemoteViews`, but we don't have access to any of that here since it's all been abstracted away.

 `GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been inserted into Glance where the parent `RemoteViews` can